cosmic-zip/hacker-heuristics/README.md

 I will also work on migrating this guide into the #!-wiki in the future.
 He probably never did, so tinfoil-hat did

-### What is Distrobox?
+### What is DistroBox?

-**Distrobox** is a tool that allows you to easily create and manage containerized environments based on different Linux distributions within your current Linux system.
+**DistroBox** is a tool that allows you to easily create and manage containerized environments based on different Linux distributions within your current Linux system.
 It leverages existing container technologies (like Docker or Podman) to provide a consistent and isolated environment for running applications and tools from different distributions.

 ### Key Features:

-- **Multi-Distro Support:** Run containers based on various Linux distributions (e.g., Ubuntu, Arch, Fedora) alongside your native environment.
+- **Multi-Distribution Support:** Run containers based on various Linux distributions (e.g., Ubuntu, Arch, Fedora) alongside your native environment.
 - **Seamless Integration:** Use GUI applications and access the same filesystem as your host, providing a near-native experience.
 - **Easy Management:** Simple commands to create, enter, and manage containers.